New insights from the flavor dependence of quark transverse momentum distributions in the pion: Data

 This choice is slightly more stringent than in our previous work~\cite{Cerutti:2022lmb}, is closer to the analogous cut adopted in proton TMD extractions, and ensures the applicability of TMD factorization without excessively reducing the number of included data points.

 In addition, we exclude in the E615 data set the bins for $9.00 \leq Q \leq 11.70$ GeV that cover the region of the $\Upsilon$ resonance as made in the previous fit.
 In Tab.~\ref{t:pion_data}, we list the data before ($N_{\text{dat}}$) and after the cuts ($N_{\text{cut}}$) together with measured observables and kinematic ranges for each experiment.
+We deliberately consider the cross section differential in $Q$ (rather than in $x_F$) because having a well-defined $Q$ bin for each data point ensures that the kinematical cut of Eq.~\eqref{e:cut_pion_new} can be evaluated consistently.
+Using data binned only in $x_F$ would instead mix events spanning a broad range in $Q$, effectively producing a single inclusive $Q$ bin and making the application of the cut considerably more ambiguous.

 For both experiments, the measurements are affected by large statistical and systematic errors.
-The latter are particularly large for the E615 experiment where cross section results are plagued by large normalization uncertainties.
 These uncertainties are treated in this analysis as fully correlated.
-As anticipated in Sec.~\ref{sec:formalism}, the theoretical uncertainties inherited by the input PDF are also included and added in quadrature.
+Following the same methodology used in previous works by the MAP Collaboration~\cite{Bacchetta:2022awv,Cerutti:2022lmb,Bacchetta:2024qre,Bacchetta:2024yzl,Bacchetta:2025ara}, the theoretical uncertainties inherited by the input PDF are also included in the computation of the $\chi^2$.